Using Philips Hue With HomeKit, IFTTT, SmartThings, and MoreBy - 02/25/2017

 |Philips Hue Go||White and Color Ambiance||1 Portable Light||$79.99|

 |Philips Hue 7W BR30 E26 NAM||White and Color Ambiance||1 BR30 Bulb||$49.99|

 No matter what type of bulb you start with, you can always expand later by mixing and matching different types.
 The Bridge supports up to 50 bulbs and 12 Hue accessories.
 In addition to the accessories mentioned in the chart above, they sell a motion sensor and a tap switch.
 With the motion sensor, you can set your lights to turn on or off based on presence automatically.
+The indoor motion sensor is now available, while the outdoor version is slated for early 2019.
 The tap switch lets you recall four of your favorite scenes by pressing a button.

 - Amazon Alexa

 - A Third-Party App

 - Google Wifi